drteresavasquez/gitsub-professors/instructions.md

 * Your team should be using bootstrap

 ### Pages
 Each team member is going to be responsible for the content of a different page, so decide on the name and content for each of those pages.
+We know that Githib uses tabs, but we want you to create separate pages with the same styles applied to them for consistency.

 Some possible options are:

-1. Overview page
+- Overview page
   - Includes a form that allows a user to add a pinned repository
-1. Repositories page
+- Repositories page
   - Includes a form that allows a user to create a new repository
-1. Projects Page with at least 5 projects listed on the page
+- Projects Page with at least 5 projects listed on the page
   - Includes a form that allows a user to add a new project
-1. Packages Page
+- Packages Page
   - Includes a form that allows a user to add a package to the list of packages

 ### Data